 Here’s the big secret to men’s clothing: the way men dress today is the same as how they’ll dress 30 years from today.
 To think things will change, or need to change, is to ignore history.
 Very little changes.

-In men’s clothing, the wheel has been invented.
-It doesn’t need to be reinvented.
-It’s called timeless style.
-We define timeless style as dark-colored pants, lighter-colored shirts, solid colors, and natural fabrics — the way men have dressed successfully for generations.
+In men’s clothing, one wheel has been invented and it does not need to be reinvented—it’s called timeless style.
+It’s the way men have dressed successfully for generations.
+It’s relevant today and will be relevant 30 years from today.

 In 1908, Adolf Loos, an influential Austrian architect, wrote an essay titled Ornament and Crime.
 He defined the ornamentalist (or trend follower in today’s terms) as a “cultural laggard or a pathological case.
 He himself is forced to disown his work after three years.
 His productions are unbearable to cultured persons now, and will become so to others in a little while.”